Attraction of the Week: Saguaro National Park

 Read up on wildlife safety.
 Mountain lions, rattlesnakes, Africanized honey bees…many threats exist in the desert.

 Do not try to cram other tourist activities into the same trip.
-It’s tempting to visit nearby Tucson attractions like the Desert Sonoran Museum, however, I recommend you dedicate at least half a day to exploring the beautiful SNP.
+It’s tempting to visit nearby attractions like the Desert Sonora Museum, however, I recommend you dedicate at least half a day to exploring the beautiful SNP.
 You need to give your body time to recover as hiking in the harsh desert climate is much harder on your body!

 Consider an annual pass if you frequently visit national parks.
 It’s just 80 bucks and good for 1 year, so it easily pays for itself in just a few visits.
 It’s worth considering if you plan to travel a lot in the upcoming year.